1995parham-learning/1995parham-learning.github.io/src/content/docs/real_estate/concepts.md

 ---
 title: Concepts
-description: Concepts which are good to know in the real state market
+description: Concepts which are good to know in the real estate market
 ---

 ## Den

 A den is a small room in a house where people can pursue activities in private.